 - Upload additional paperwork for foreclosure, REO, short sale

-- Deliver earnest money and contract to list agent
+- Deliver required checks and contract to list agent

 - Write and deliver additional paperwork

 - Contact lender—get pre-approval letter to list agent within 3 days